Lawrence Samuels

-Lawrence 'Law Dogg' Samuels (born May 1, 1970) is an arena football coach and former wide receiver/linebacker.
-He played his college football at the Livingston University, and was an AFL wide receiver/linebacker from 1994 to 2010.
-He received both his Bachelor of Science degree in industrial technology and Master of Science degree in education from The University of West Alabama.
-He was head coach of the Tampa Bay Storm of the Arena Football League (AFL) from 2014 to 2016.
+Lawrence "Law Dogg" Samuels (born May 1, 1970) is an American football coach and former player.
+He played college football at Livingston University, and was an Arena Football League (AFL) wide receiver/linebacker from 1994 to 2010.
+He was head coach of the Tampa Bay Storm of the AFL from 2014 to 2016.

 Early life

 Born in Mobile, Alabama, Samuels attended Shaw High School in Mobile.
 Samuels was a basketball player in high school, but was lured to the football field after seeing most of his childhood friends join the Shaw team.

+Samuels received both his Bachelor of Science degree in industrial technology and Master of Science degree in education from The University of West Alabama.

 Professional career

 Tampa Bay Storm

 Samuels made his AFL debut in 1994 with the Tampa Bay Storm, racking up 247 receptions through the 2000 season for over 3,120 yards in his first tenure with the Storm.